-The international dig on Rousay is now beginning to uncover finds.
+The international dig in Rousay is now beginning to uncover finds.
 Test pits have been opened around the 18th Century farmstead at Skaill to investigate the underlying Viking farm.

-Test Pit 1: This is in effect an extended trench from last year.
-A double skinned wall of Norse date has been discovered together with deposits of pottery, steatite and large cod fish bones.
+- Test Pit 1: This is an extended trench from last year.
+A double-skinned wall of Norse date has been discovered together with deposits of pottery, steatite and large cod fish bones.
 It would appear that this wall had been dismantled and overlain by two additional phases of wall, on which the current surviving farmstead was built.

-Test Pit 2: This pit unearthed the external wall and inetrnal floor of a dismantled farmhouse with a corn drying kiln.
+- Test Pit 2: This pit unearthed the external wall and internal floor of a dismantled farmhouse with a corn-drying kiln.
 This is depicted on an old estate plan and now survives as an earthwork.

 The main trenches have been left open for visitors to examine.